Practice Doctorate/DNAP Program

 • CV/Resume: Please do not exceed two pages, if possible.

-• Chemistry: If a chemistry course was not included in your nursing program, MTSA requires a three-semester hour Chemistry course prior to enrollment.
+• Chemistry: If a chemistry course was not included in your undergraduate program, MTSA requires a three-semester hour Chemistry course prior to enrollment.

 • Personal Interview (by invitation only): Candidates may be eligible for an early admissions offer, if the following criteria has been met: competitive cumulative Science GPA and a quantitative GRE score of over 150 (or combined 300 for quantitative and verbal).
 Candidates will be required to complete the DNAP-PD Survey (provided before interviews.)